Better Cotton Initiative

-The Better Cotton Initiative (BCI) is a global sustainability program focused at farm level improvements.
+The Better Cotton Initiative (BCI) is a global program to improve the sustainability of cotton farming globally.

-Australian cotton growers must do four things to qualify as a BCI grower:
+Australian cotton growers must do four things to qualify as a Better Cotton grower:

 - Have a current self-assessment completed in myBMP (Level 1 and Level 2)